Longarm Quilting Services

 Hi there,

 To schedule edge to edge quilting go to my Calendly and pick a day.
 Or you can text or email me at quiltingit@gmail.com and I can add you to my calendar.
 Let me know if you have any questions.
-I’m not accepting any quilts for custom quilting right now.
+If you’re interested in having me custom quilt for you, send me an email at quiltingit@gmail.com or text me and please include a picture so we can discuss the quilting.

 • Pricing •

 I carry a few different kinds of batting.
-Batting prices are constantly changing, they currently range in price from $10.25 to $18.50.
-I offer high quality 8020 cotton/poly blend, 4 oz and 6 oz 100% bamboo, and 100% wool, all in natural colors.
+Batting prices are constantly changing, they currently range in price from $11.00 a yard to $18.50.
+I offer high quality 8020 cotton/poly blend, 4 oz and 6 oz 100% bamboo, and I’m happy to buy wool batting from a local shop, they are all natural color.

 I use Omni thread on my machine.
 If you have a particular color you’d like, we need a little extra time to get that ordered.